FckTestnet/the-monad-testnet/README.md

 ## Monad Testnet Tools

-## Description
+### Description
 Welcome to Monad Testnet Tools, a suite of automated scripts designed to interact with the Monad testnet.
-This software provides various modules to facilitate transactions, token swaps, and NFT minting, all with configurable settings to suit your needs.
+This software provides various modules to facilitate transactions, token swaps, and NFT minting, bridging, liquidity management, and contract deployments. all with configurable settings to suit your needs.

 ### Setup Instructions:
 -  Python `3.7 or higher` (recommended 3.9 or 3.10 due to asyncio usage).